infochirag/datastructurewithpython/day1/readme.md

-# The FIzz BUzz Challenge :
+# The Fizz Buzz Challenge :

 **Code is present in above python file**